Roughly two weeks ago, I managed to get into a cinema for the first time in a long while and saw the Blumhouse/Universal slasher comedy, Freaky.

 Blumhouse and Universal have made a fun little film that could potentially turn into another franchise if they really wanted to.
 But, none-the-less, it was entertaining, it was funny, the writing and acting were great and so were the kills.
 The kills are always important, and they were rather creative.

-Freaky is definitely worth a watch when it comes to the UK Christmas day.
+Freaky is definitely worth a watch when it comes to the UK.
 It isn’t ground-breaking by any means, but it is a love letter to the slasher films that came before it.

-Want to join one of the fastest-growing horror communities in the UK for FREE?
-Now you can.
-Click here to become a member of The London Horror Society
+Want to join one of the fastest-growing communities of UK indie horror fans and creators for FREE?
+Now you can!